 Here are some things we have learned about preaching and its place in the local church and in missions:

-- Primacy — Primary to the function of the church.
+- Primacy — Preaching is a primary function of the local church.

 - Persistence — There is never a need to come up with a better way.